scallbe1/comfyui-truenas/README.md

 A sample YAML to deploy ComfyUI onto your TrueNAS deployment is below.
 One note and one warning:

 Note: The line "pull_policy: always" tells TrueNAS to force-download the newest version of the container image from the registry (e.g., Docker Hub) every time you deploy or restart the application.
-It overrides local caches to ensure your app is strictly running the latest available build
+It overrides local caches to ensure your app is strictly running the latest available build.

 Warning: change the volume mount points (left of the colon) to align to your local storage layout.
 Build the 5 datasets below before deploying this app.
 Do not change the local paths (right side of the colon), these are baked into the ComfyUI image.